gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Site's Purpose (Milestone 1)
 > Tell us the purpose of the website and what it is all about.

 The site has a few purposes.
-To start, it will explain Shimtah and its history to users who do not know what it is.
+To start, it will explain Korean percussion and its history to users who do not know what it is.
 The site will also be a portal for interacting with the club, including links to social media, contact forms, and upcoming performance schedules.
 It will also host content that the club creates, such as videos and photos from performances.

 <!-- - Have a contact form used for recruiting future members
 - Inform people about Korean traditional music and instruments